juzcho/Module_15_Challenge_RoboAdvisor/README.md

 ## Usage

+### To use the AWS Lambda function:

+#### 1. Go to AWS Lambda first.
+Create a new Lambda function from scratch, and name it recommendPortfolio.
+Choose Python 3.7 as the runtime programming language.

+#### 2. In the online code editor, delete the AWS-generated default lines of code, and then paste the new lambda_function.py that is provided with this file.

+---
 ### To use the AWS Lex Chatbot, our RoboAdvisor Investment Recommendation:

 #### 1. The user needs to input an utterance first i.e *"I want to invest for my retirement"*, then it will prompt to input his/her first name.